 Young people may struggle to feel comfortable in their own skin and find it difficult to feel accepted, experiencing all kinds of mental health challenges, including body dysmorphia.
 Growing up as part of a society that is determined to abuse people online will only contribute further to this.
-A recent The Children's Society survey suggested that amongst young girls aged 10-15 years, 14% were unhappy with their lives, and 34% unhappy with their appearances.
-This is a sharp rise from the previous figures, with a strong suggestion that pressure on body image and appearance is linked to this rise in unhappiness.
+A recent The Children's Society survey suggested that amongst young girls aged 10-15 years, 14% were unhappy with their lives, and 34% were unhappy with their appearances.
+This is a sharp rise from previous figures, with a strong suggestion that pressure on body image and appearance is linked to this rise in unhappiness.

 The next generation

 It can also have a knock-on effect of dissuading young people from aspiring to the positions of athletes such as Beth Tweddle and Rebecca Adlington.
-To see their dedication and hard work paying off, to see them achieve the glory of winning Olympics medals, and then see social media concentrating on what they think they should look like and not on their achievements can cause young people to not feel it is worth the effort.
+To see their dedication and hard work paying off, to see them achieve the glory of winning Olympic medals, and then see social media concentrating on what they think they should look like and not on their achievements can cause young people to not feel it is worth the effort.

 Given the boost we are seeing to national morale through the current successes in the Olympic Games, it would be a great shame for young people to feel put off from trying to replicate these achievements.

-Dr Murali Sekar, Consultant Psychiatrist with The Priory Hospital Chelmsford, stated: "Your body image, shape or weight is not that important to achieve greater things in life.
+Dr Murali Sekar, Consultant Psychiatrist at Priory Hospital Chelmsford, stated: "Your body image, shape or weight is not that important to achieve greater things in life.
 What matters is how comfortable and confident you are with them."